ajithvcoder/dvc-gdrive-workflow-setup/README.md

 **Setup Service account and get json key**

-In this method, we can store data in a Google Cloud Storage (GCS) bucket and fetch it using service account authentication.
+In this method, we can store data in a Google Drive and fetch it using service account authentication.

 To create a service account, navigate to IAM & Admin in the left sidebar, and select Service Accounts.